Try our free ROI calculator. Discover your site's revenue potential.

 Unlike SSR, Prerender caches the rendered version of your pages, increasing your server response time to an average of 0.03 seconds.
 Furthermore, the cached version is completely interactive and stable, improving your core web vital metrics to near-perfect.

-The best part is Prerender just requires a simple middleware installation to start caching your pages.
+The best part is Prerender just requires a simple installation with your tech stack to start caching your pages.
 No need for massive upfront investment in servers or complicated software implementations.

 If you want to learn more, here’s a complete walkthrough of how Prerender works.